1. Home: Explore careers

 Day-to-day tasks

-• create research proposals and apply for funding
+• write research proposals and apply for funding

 • record and analyse results

-• present findings in journals, books or at conferences
+• present findings in journals and at conferences

-• develop new products or ways of applying new discoveries
+• develop new products and ways to apply new discoveries

 Working environment